 I want to thank all of the contributors who helped complete this daunting project.
 The first round of development began with a series of super interns: James Pratt, who is now in his PhD program in biochemistry at CU Boulder; Matthew Ware, who was too good and got hired away from me by the Clinic’s QI department; and Steven Babcock, who also simultaneously helped me design a Street Medicine van.

 We desperately needed an academic writer, and Debby Maddis came on board.
 She and I spent hours together, and she delivered the first draft and a near-complete product.
-At this point, I wanted another medical provider on board.
+At this point, I wanted another medical clinician on board.
 Carrie Kowalski is a Physician Assistant and the Clinic’s Homeless Lead (who by the way is also in the USC Trojan PA Hall of Fame).
 I was lucky enough to secure some of her time to take the curriculum to the next level, so it also included our observations of the social medicine aspect of street medicine.
 I also want to thank Carla DeVore and Jenny O’Brian for helping with the final round of edits.

 We cannot forget Evonne Biggs, our program manager, who has seen this project through to the end.
 Without Evonne we would be left with a half-finished project and missed deadlines.